MVakharia/InSight-InMind-Labs/notebook_0.md

 - The behavioural design of social media apps and content feeds, and how these websites can be designed for intentional usage rather than algorithm-driven usage.
 - Posts on r/nosurf where people talk about internet addiction and how it's ruining their life.
-- When you stop surfing the internet as a hobby, you're left with a lot of free time, and that time needs to be filled somehow.
+- When we stop surfing the internet as a hobby, we're left with a lot of free time, and that time needs to be filled somehow.
 - Playing video games, watching TV shows, watching movies, reading books are all good substitutes for surfing the internet, **most of the time.**
-- We beat ourselves up for not having enough willpower to abstain from surfing, or not being motivated to do anything else, or for not having the attention span to focus on one single activity instead of clicking through the internet to find new information.
+- Beating ourselves up for not having enough willpower to abstain from surfing, or not being motivated to do anything else, or for not having the attention span to focus on one single activity instead of clicking through the internet to find new information.
-- We need to create the kind of environment that supports abstinence from surfing the web, by changing the choices available to us.
+- Redesigning or creating the kind of environment that supports abstinence from surfing the web, by changing the choices available to us.
+- Third-party behavioural intervention apps can replace the standard social media and content feed apps, by allowing the user to browse intentionally rather than algorithmically.
+- How software-based behavioural interventions can fall victim to enshittification, and how this can be avoided.

 ---